Skip to main content

 A shift away from granting delegated authority to surety agencies in favor of insurer‑provided, real‑time web portals—an operating model successfully implemented with many other lines of insurance business.

-At the same time, providing brokers that underwrite, execute and bill Surety bonds a standardized, seamless mechanism for transmitting accurate data to insurers.
+At the same time, providing MGUs (brokers that underwrite, execute and bill Surety bonds) a standardized, seamless mechanism for transmitting accurate data to insurers.

 Progress